I love Poetry.

 Travel requires confidence.
 Many people decide to travel for personal reasons such as healing a broken heart, re-discovering themselves, uncovering their family’s history, restarting their lives, etc. etc, but regardless, you need confidence to break outside your comfort zone.

-“Song of Myself” is motivational.
+“Song of Myself” is motivational and definitely can be considered a travel poem.
+Why?
+Well.
 This poem makes you feel as if you can do anything even travel the world.

 4. “The Road Not Taken” – Robert Frost